-Washington Unified's Parent and Family Engagement Policy is jointly developed and provided annually to all parents and guardians at the beginning of the school year.
+Washington Unified's Parent and Family Engagement Policy is jointly developed with and provided annually to all parents and guardians at the beginning of the school year.
 The policy is based on WUSD Board Policy and Administrative Regulation 6020, which is annually updated based on recommendations from the California School Boards Association to ensure compliance with state and federal law.
 School-specific Parent and Family Engagement Policies are jointly developed and reviewed annually along with the School-Parent-Student Compact by the School Site Council (SSC) and English Learner Advisory (ELAC) Committees.
 They are then distributed to all families at the beginning of the year with registration documents.

 Each WUSD school provides assistance to parents in their home language so that they can understand such topics as the challenging academic state standards, state and local assessments, and how to monitor their child's progress and work with educators to improve the achievement of their children.
-Parent conferences are held each semester, giving parents an opportunity to meet with their child's teacher(s) to discuss their progress towards achieving grade level standards.
-Family Engagement nights, such as Family Literacy Night or STEM Night, are provided at each school in order to promote parent engagement and understanding of important strategies to help children succeed.
+Accomodations are made for communicating with families that have disabilities, accessibility needs, or other special needs.
+For example, sign-language interpreters may be provided for parents with a hearing impairment and transportation can be arranged for families who do not have a reliable method of transportation to school sites.